 Since he was lost at sea, Pfc.
 Arthur G. Mahone’s name appears on the Tablets of the Missing at the American Military Cemetery outside Manila.
 He was posthumously awarded the Purple Heart.

 A memorial headstone was also placed, by his family, at the Rose Hill Cemetery in Chickasha, Oklahoma.
-In error, it shows that he died on the Oryoku Maru which was sunk in December 1944.
+In error, it shows that he died on the Oryoku Maru which was sunk on December 15, 1944.